 UTS Startup Arlula streamlines a marketplace in space

 UTS Startup Arlula, headed up by Arran Salerno, Bachelor of Laws, and Sebastian Chaoui, Bachelor of Engineering (Mechatronics), have set their sights to infinity and beyond, with a new way to monitor and record data.
-It's one small transaction for mankind, as they take to orbit in a bid to shake-up the space industry.
+Named Most investible UTS Startup at the inaugural UTS Startups Awards, the team is taking to orbit in a bid to shake-up the space industry.

 Give us your elevator pitch.
 What is your startup?